gvwilson/sdxpy/src/template/index.md

 Let's start by deciding what "done" looks like.
 Suppose we want to turn an array of strings into an HTML list.
-Our page will look like this:
+Our template will look like this:

 [% inc file="loop.ht" %]